curityio/openid-client-ios-appauth-dcr/README.md

 ## Quick Start

-Deploy the Curity Identity Server with settings preconfigured for DCR.\
+Deploy the Curity Identity Server via Docker with settings preconfigured for DCR.\
 An ngrok tunnel enables mobile connectivity to the Identity Server's endpoints.

 ```bash
 ./deploy.sh
 ```

-- In XCode 12.5 or later run the app by opening the `ios-app` folder.
+- In XCode 12.5 or later run the app by opening the `ios` folder.
-- In Android Studio 4.2 or later run the app by opening the `android-app` folder.
+- In Android Studio 4.2 or later run the app by opening the `android` folder.

 Sign in as the following preconfigured test user account: